DIRECTOR'S STATEMENT

 By Bob Peak’s death in 1992, the last “Golden Age” of movie poster illustration – thriving until the early 1980s – was already over.
 Commissions were harder to come by, limited to particular genres of films.
 They paid less.
 And for what work there was, the competition remained fierce.
 Until, that is, the age of the pixel effectively killed the artform.

-The more research I made into Amsel himself, however, the more I shifted my focus into what I learned was a remarkable, personal life story.
-The art, I found, was only the beginning.
+When I first imagined undertaking this project, I naturally planned to focus most attention upon Amsel’s fanciful illustrations.
+Such are the things we all know; his movie poster artwork is legendary, his portraits iconic.
+The more research I made into Amsel himself, however, the more I shifted my focus toward what I learned was a remarkable, personal life story.
+The art was only the beginning.

 Richard Amsel was something of an enigma.
 While his work is widely known, little has been made public about the artist himself.
-He often shied away from the camera, and rarely discussed the details of his private and family life with even his closest friends.

 So many people have their own personal spins on “The Richard Amsel Story,” and I suspect a number of them would insist on imbuing this project with only their own rosy perspectives at the expense of the truth.
 I strongly feel that Richard deserves better than that.
 He was not just a remarkably gifted artist, but a fascinating, eccentric, complex individual, with his own unique brand of peculiarities and attributes.
 And despite his considerable success, he also had a great many heartbreaks and unrealized dreams.
 I want audiences to know about the great work that was, and the magnificent work that should have been.